 - Deletionpedia – how this works is that every time a Wikipedia article is proposed for deletion, a bot makes a copy of the page and uploads it to this site.
 If the Wikipedia article ends up being deleted, then the copy remains on the site; if the proposal is rejected and it stays up on Wikipedia, the Deletionpedia copy is deleted.
 So you do have to know what you’re looking for, but if so this site can be very useful for collecting links and information that might have been deleted from Wikipedia for less-than-honest reasons.

 - XMind – for the visual learners among us, this program allows you to make “mind maps” or event timelines using easily-modifiable templates.
 I find this very helpful for collecting information in a manner that lets me “see” where all the parts fit in relation to the whole.
 You can get very creative with this; I use it for both general research and for outlining projects.
 The free trial version is fancy enough for me, but subscription access to even more features is also available.
-There is apparently a mobile app for this as well, but I have not used it myself.
+There is a mobile app version for it as well, which is a bit clunky to use but could be useful for those who are away from the computer more often than not.